ds-rahul11/Face-mask-Detection/README.md

-Detecting face mask using Deep Learning model for images and openCV for live camera and videos.
+Detecting face mask using Deep Learning model CNN for images and openCV for live camera and videos.

 Dataset can be created or can be used from kaggle:
     https://www.kaggle.com/rakshana0802/face-mask-detection-data